karlospn/mytechramblings-site-source-code/content/posts/testing-private-dns-resolution-over-a-p2s-vpn-using-azure-dns-private-resolver.md

 ![private-endpoint-dns-zone](/img/private-endpoint-dns-zone.png)

-- Now when you try to resolve it from a client that inside the VNET, it will response the private IP address.
+- Now when you try to resolve it from a client that's inside the VNET, it will response the private IP address.

 ```bash
 $ nslookup dns-resolver-test.azurewebsites.net